samrudhikulkarni05/AgroCare_Kisan_Plant_Doctor/README.md

 > ⚠️ **Note:** Please log in with the correct Google account to access the project.
 ---

+## Conclusion

+AgroCare – Kisan Plant Doctor is an AI-powered farming assistant that helps farmers detect crop diseases, ask questions, and get weather-aware, local guidance through a simple, multilingual, and secure interface.
+It aims to cut crop losses today and evolve into a smart digital companion with voice support, mobile access, and real-time market and advisory updates.

 Enjoy the full-screen interactive experience! 🌿✨